clear-code/certimporter/README.md

 Provides ability to import any cert files as new CA certs silently.

 After [bug 1265113](https://bugzilla.mozilla.org/show_bug.cgi?id=1265113) is landed and an preference `security.enterprise_roots.enabled` is configured to `true`, Firefox uses external cert database of Windows itself.
-Then you don't have to use this addon to import custom CA certs into Firefox's cert database.
+Then you'll be able to manage the cert database integratedly with ActiveDirectory.
+You won't need to use this addon anymore, if your company uses ActiveDirectory to manage your clients.

 # How to use